Experiment Progress Bar Redesign

 Launched & Loved

-Implementing the new progress bar required a lot of engineering effort because we had to refactor the experiment progress tracking logic.
+The new progress bar required a lot of engineering effort because we had to refactor the experiment progress tracking logic.
 We rolled it out in two phases:

-Phase 1: Ship the new progress bar component
+Phase 1: Ship new bar component

-• Build progress bar component with precision tracking
+• Build new precision tracking logic

 • Update experiment card and experiment detail page header to match Figma

-Phase 2: Add minimum requirements
+Phase 2: Add minimal requirements

-• Reduced number of related support tickets
+• Reduced related support tickets by ~ 47%

 Learnings & Takeaways